Thug-Lyfe/Commerce_Cloud_certification/README.md

   1. Content assets contain meta data and/or html
   2. Content slots contain, Configurations, Content Assets, Meta data and/or html
   3. Content Folders contain all Content Assets, Pages, Content Slots.
 They can be shared accross sites.
-  4. Page designer, is a custimizable template sites, that can give the customer a visual tool to design web pages. (it looks and feels a lot like sitecore)
+  4. Page designer, is a custimizable template sites, that can give the customer a visual tool to design web pages. (it looks and feels a lot like sitecore, 95% the same)
       - The Developer makes the templates and components from business requirements.
         - a page is made up of regions,
         - a region is made up of components